 - Informative product manuals or videos accessible online

 However, this does not mean ignoring more human-led components of customer service.
 For more complicated support interactions customers may prefer phone conversations with real people.
 Both digital and phone support alike requires infrastructure and talented agents which may not always be available in-house, as well as a means of integrating these separate support channels.
 Although online channels are important to digital customers, you should not ignore broader research about the continued relevance of phone support.

 What is really needed is the ability to support multiple channels within an interconnected system.
-As mentioned earlier, 72% of customers view having to explain their problem more than once as bad customer service, and 35% of customers want to be able to speak with the same agent on every channel.
+As mentioned earlier, most customers view having to explain their problem more than once as bad customer service, and 35% of customers want to be able to speak with the same agent on every channel.
 Omnichannel support can allow customers to switch from — when necessary — a chatbot to a phone conversation, without the need for them to repeat themselves.

 Unique feature #4: The critical importance of winning trust

 Omnichannel support clearly has its benefits, but it’s important to also remember the particular value which phone support can bring.
 By their very nature, eCommerce businesses need to capitalise on the limited number of in-person interactions had between company and customer.
 Phone support of a high standard is an excellent way of ensuring quality customer experiences and winning trust.